HdSedighi/Island_Perimeter/README.md

 # Intuition
-The problem is asking to calculate the perimeter of an island in a 2D grid.
-The island is represented by 1s, and the water is represented by 0s.
-The grid cells are connected vertically and horizontally.
-The intuition here is to iterate over each cell in the grid and for each land cell, add 4 (for each side of the cell) to the perimeter.
-Then, for each adjacent land cell (up, down, left, right), subtract 1 from the perimeter.
+The problem involves counting the number of islands in a 2D grid map of land and water.
+An island is a group of connected lands (horizontally or vertically) surrounded by water.
+To solve this problem, we can use a graph traversal algorithm such as Depth First Search (DFS) or Breadth First Search (BFS).
+When we encounter land (a '1'), we start a traversal from that point to explore the entire island and mark the visited lands as water (or '0') to avoid counting the same island multiple times.
+This way, each time we encounter a new land cell, it represents a new island.

 # Approach
-The approach is to iterate over the grid.
-For each cell that island (1), add 4 to the perimeter.
-Then, check the adjacent cells.
-If there is a cell above and it is land, subtract 1 from the perimeter.
-If there is a cell below and it is land, subtract 1 from the perimeter.
-If there is a cell to the left and it is land, subtract 1 from the perimeter.
-If there is a cell to the right and it is land, subtract 1 from the perimeter.
-Finally, return the calculated perimeter.
+1. Initialization: Initialize a counter to keep track of the number of islands.
+Check for edge cases where the grid is null or empty.
+2. Grid Traversal: Iterate through each cell in the 2D grid.
+3. Land Encounter: When you encounter a land cell (a '1'), it represents the start of a new island.
+4. Increase Counter: Increase the island counter and use a DFS function to explore the island.
+5. DFS Exploration: The DFS function explores the island recursively, marking visited land cells as water (changing '1' to '0') to prevent revisiting them.
+6. Exploration Directions: From each land cell, explore the four possible directions (up, down, left, right).
+7. Return Count: After exploring the entire grid, return the island count.
 # Complexity
- - Time complexity: The time complexity is O(n^2), where n is the number of rows (or columns) in the grid.
-This is because we are iterating over each cell in the grid once.
+-Time complexity: The algorithm needs to traverse each cell in the grid once to explore all the islands.
+Therefore, the time complexity is O(m×n), where m is the number of rows and n is the number of columns in the grid.

-- Space complexity: The space complexity is O(1), as we are not using any additional data structures that scale with the input size.
-The space used by the input grid is not counted towards the space complexity.
+-Space complexity: The space complexity is determined by the maximum depth of the recursion stack during the DFS exploration.
+In the worst case, it could be the total number of cells in the grid.
+Therefore, the space complexity is also O(m×n).

 __________________________________________________________________________________________
 # Create a new console project
-dotnet new console -n IslandPerimeter
+dotnet new console -n Number of Islands

 # Run the project
 dotnet run